Stock losses mount as investors eye earnings, inflation

 “Investors are starting to get more realistic about the way the world is going to look going forward,” he said.

-Wall Street brushed off a report from the Labor Department that showed the number of Americans applying for unemployment benefits rose to the highest level in three months as the fast-spreading omicron variant continued to disrupt the job market.
+The Labor Department gave Wall Street a disappointing update on the labor market with its weekly unemployment report.
+The number of Americans applying for unemployment benefits rose to the highest level in three months as the fast-spreading omicron variant continued to disrupt the job market.

 The job market has had a rocky recovery from the virus pandemic.
 The unemployment rate fell last month to a pandemic low 3.9%.